openstack-infra/zuul/doc/source/admin/drivers/github.rst

    .. attr:: sshkey
       :default: ~/.ssh/id_rsa

-      Path to SSH key to use when cloning github repositories.
+      Path to SSH key to use when cloning github repositories if Zuul is configured with Webhooks.

    .. attr:: server
       :default: github.com